End of life issues

 - creating a Lasting Power of Attorney which give someone you trust the legal authority to make decisions on your behalf if you were no longer able or no longer wanted to make decisions yourself.

 In some areas there are local registers that hold key information about the preferences of people nearing the end of life.
-Your GP or medical team should tell you if there is a local register in your area and ask if you want to be put on it.
-Authorised staff, including your GP, an out-of-hours GP, palliative care teams and paramedics, can access the register.
+Your doctor or medical team should tell you if there is a local register in your area and ask if you want to be put on it.
+Authorised staff, including your doctor, an out-of-hours doctor, palliative care teams and paramedics, can access the register.
 It aims to ensure everyone involved in your care is aware of your preferences and wishes.

 Where can I be looked after at the end of my life?